zhaoyiluo/IMZLUO/content/posts/cpp/effective-cpp/effective-cpp.en.md

 **Item 30: Understand the ins and outs of inlining.**

+- Limit most inlining to small, frequently called functions.
+This facilitates debugging and binary upgradability, minimizes potential code bloat, and maximizes the chances of greater program speed.
+- Don't declare function templates inline just because they appear in header files.

 **Item 31: Minimize compilation dependencies between files.**

+- The general idea behind minimizing compilation dependencies is to depend on declarations instead of definitions.
+Two approaches based on this idea are Handle classes and Interface classes.
+  - Classes like `Person` that employ the pimpl idiom are often called Handle classes.
+One way is to forward all their function calls to the corresponding implementation classes and have those classes do the real work.
+    ```c++
+    #include "Person.h"
+    #include "PersonImpl.h"

+    Person::Person(const std::string& name, const Data& birthday, const Address& addr)
+        : pImpl(new PersonImpl(name, birthday, addr)) {}

+    std::string Person::name() const { return pImpl->name(); }
+    ```
+  - Clients of an Interface classes must have a way to create new objects.
+They typically do it by calling a function that plays the role of the constructor for the derived classes that are actually instantiated.
+Such functions are typically called factory functions or virtual constructors.
+    ```c++
+    // Interface class:
+    class Person {
+     public:
+      static std::shared_ptr<Person> create(const std::string& name, const Date& birthday,
+                                            const Address& addr);
+      virtual ~Person();

+      virtual std::string name() const = 0;
+      virtual std::string birthDate() const = 0;
+      virtual std::string address() const = 0;
+      // ...
+    };

+    std::shared_ptr<Person> Person::create(const std::string& name, const Date& birthday,
+                                           const Address& addr) {
+      return std::shared_ptr<Person>(new RealPerson(name, birthday, addr));
+    }

+    // Clients use them like this:
+    int main() {
+      std::string name;
+      Date dateOfBirth;
+      Address address;

+      std::shared_ptr<Person> pp(Person::create(name, dateOfBirth, address));
+      // ...
+      std::cout << pp->name() << "was born on" << pp->birthDate() << " and now lives at"
+                << pp->address();
+      // ...
+    }
+    ```
+- Library header files should exist in full and declaration-only forms.
+This applies regardless of whether templates are involved.

 ## Chapter 6: Inheritance and Object-Oriented Design